 We want to make sure everyone can find what they need and get their question answered quickly!
-The following are great places to get questions answered: Information & Prize Tent in Victory Village; Delegation Registration in Anderson Student Center; and Volunteer Registration in Owen Science Hall (South Campus).
+The following are great places to get questions answered: Information & Prize Tent in Victory Village; Delegation Registration in Anderson Student Center; and Volunteer Registration at Scooters in Anderson Student Center.
 Ambassadors will also be walking around campus to help answer questions and point people in the right direction.

-In addition to these locations and Ambassadors, a SOMN staff member will be answering our main office line during the event.
+In addition to these locations, a SOMN staff member will be answering our main office line during the event.
 Please call 612.333.0999 to get help.